August 21: Our Lady of Knock, Ireland (1879)

 Fifteen parishioners stood to witness the apparition for two hours as they recited the rosary.
 Although it was daylight when the apparition began, the weather turned for the worse and it began to rain heavily.
 The area around the apparition appeared unaffected, however, as the ground remained dry as long as the vision lasted.
 She did not speak, but the gable of the church where the manifestation was made was covered with a cloud of light.

 Saint Joseph, the foster-father of Jesus, also wore white robes and stood on the Virgin’s right.
 He inclined his head respectfully toward the Blessed Virgin.
-Saint John the Evangelist wore a mitre, and appeared to be preaching as he held a book in his left hand.
+Saint John the Evangelist wore a miter, and appeared to be preaching as he held a book in his left hand.

 Since then thousands of people have gone to Knock to pray to Our Lady.
 Their prayerful, penitential and reverential spirit has been commended again and again by visitors from other lands.
 No sign of commercialism detracts from the purely religious atmosphere of that hallowed spot.
 People from all walks of life kneel in humble supplication before the shrine of Our Lady, fully confident that she has sanctified that spot by her apparition.